-Coronary artery disease (CAD, also called coronary heart disease, or CHD) is caused by the narrowing of arteries that supply the heart with oxygen.
-The symptoms can vary greatly, depending on how long the arteries have been narrowed and how constricted they are.
-It can lead to complications such as heart failure and heart rhythm problems.
+Coronary artery disease (CAD, also called coronary heart disease, or CHD) is caused by the narrowing of the large blood vessels that supply the heart with oxygen.
+These are called coronary arteries.
+Arteries that have become extremely narrow can cause shortness of breath and chest pain during physical activity.
 If a coronary artery suddenly becomes completely blocked, it can result in a heart attack.

-CAD symptoms can range from breathlessness to chest pain of varying degrees.
-This kind of pain is called angina.
-Angina is usually associated with chest tightness or fear, and it may extend into the arms, back of the neck, back, upper abdomen or jaw.
+CAD symptoms can range from shortness of breath to chest pain of varying intensity.
+This kind of chest pain is called angina.
+It is usually associated with a feeling of constriction or anxiety, and it may extend into the arms, back of the neck, back, upper abdomen or jaw.
 These symptoms are most often triggered by physical exertion because the heart muscle needs more oxygen then.
 They occur if too little blood flows through the coronary arteries.
 The level of physical activity at which the symptoms start to occur is also referred to as the "angina threshold."

 CAD is caused by arteriosclerosis (hardening of the blood vessels).
 Arteriosclerosis develops from minor inflammations in the walls of blood vessels.
-Cells, fats and other substances stick to the walls there and form deposits called plaques.
-When they are just developing they are not very noticeable.
+Cells, fats and other substances stick to the walls there and form deposits.
+These are called plaques.

-If these plaques build up too much inside of a coronary artery, they may start affecting the flow of blood though the blood vessel more and more, and keep part of the heart muscle from getting enough oxygen.
-Physical activity or emotional stress can then lead to discomfort and pain in the chest (stable angina).
+Deposits in the coronary arteries aren’t noticeable at first.
+If they build up over time, they may start affecting the flow of blood through the blood vessel more and more, until one part of the heart muscle doesn’t get enough oxygen.
+Physical activity or emotional stress can then lead to discomfort and chest pain (stable angina).

-But it is also possible for these deposits to suddenly break off and form a blood clot that blocks the blood vessel almost entirely.
-If this happens, chest pain can occur without any previous physical strain (unstable angina).
+But the plaques can also suddenly break open.
+A blood clot may form there that blocks the blood vessel almost entirely.
+If this happens, the chest pain may also occur without any previous physical exertion (unstable angina).
 If one of the arteries is blocked completely (infarct), part of the heart muscle will die if no immediate action is taken.

-CAD is typically a chronic disease.
+CAD is a chronic disease.
 Someone may first notice that they have it after experiencing angina symptoms, but CAD can also cause a heart attack without any previous symptoms.
-In some cases even the heart attack itself goes unnoticed: this is called a silent heart attack.
+Sometimes a heart attack might even go unnoticed.
+This is known as a silent heart attack.
 People who have nerve damage due to diabetes, for example, might not feel the typical symptoms of a heart attack.

-The severity of angina can vary, regardless of how much the supply of oxygen to the heart muscle has been affected.
+The severity of angina can vary, regardless of how much the supply of oxygen to the heart muscle is affected.
 There are four grades of severity:

 |Grade||Severity of symptoms|

-The most important is an electrocardiogram (ECG, or EKG).
+The main way to diagnose CAD is with an electrocardiogram (ECG).
 This test is done either while you are resting or while you are exercising.
 It is also possible to do an ultrasound scan of the heart (echocardiography) or use another imaging technique to examine the heart.
-Age, existing conditions, and the type of symptoms will determine what additional testing might be needed in any individual case.
+The person’s age, other medical conditions, and the type of symptoms will determine what additional testing might be needed.

 To get an idea of the risk of complications and make a treatment plan, your doctor may suggest having more tests.
-Standard diagnostic testing includes:
+The diagnosis typically involves:

-- Blood pressure: Blood pressure is measured because high blood pressure is a key risk factor for complications of CAD.
+- Measuring blood pressure: Blood pressure is measured because high blood pressure is a key risk factor for complications of CAD.

-- Physical exam: Tests such as listening to the heart or feeling the liver can help find out whether you might have other conditions such as heart failure or heart valve problems.
+- Physical examinations: Examinations such as listening to the heart or feeling the liver can help find out whether you might have other conditions such as heart failure or heart valve problems.

 - Test for metabolic disorders: Your blood might be tested to look for metabolic disorders such as type 2 diabetes.
 Type 2 diabetes can greatly increase the risk of developing complications.

-People who have CAD can participate in cardiac rehabilitation.
+People who have CAD can participate in a cardiac rehabilitation program.
 This aims to increase physical endurance, improve quality of life, and prevent complications.

-Different cardiac rehabilitation programs may involve doing different things.
-They are often a combination of exercise, learning how to deal with the disease and risk factors, as well as psychological support.
-Rehabilitation is directed by a team of specialists from the fields of medicine, physiotherapy, nutritional sciences and psychotherapy.
-Research has shown that cardiac rehabilitation that includes exercise as one component is worth doing: it can improve quality of life and increase life expectancy.
+Cardiac rehabilitation programs often include a combination of exercise, learning how to deal with the disease and risk factors, as well as psychological support.
+The program is directed by a team of specialists from the fields of medicine, physiotherapy, nutritional sciences and psychotherapy.
+Research has shown that cardiac rehabilitation that includes exercise is worth doing: It can improve quality of life and increase life expectancy.

-Cardiac rehabilitation is strongly recommended when someone has had a heart attack, when CAD has already led to heart failure, or when symptoms are severely affecting normal everyday activities.
+Cardiac rehabilitation is particularly recommended if someone has had a heart attack, if CAD has already led to heart failure, or if the symptoms are greatly affecting normal everyday activities.
 Your doctor can help you submit an application for cardiac rehabilitation to the appropriate payer.
 In Germany this will typically be a statutory health insurer or pension fund.

 Some people who have CAD may feel guilty because they think they should have done more for their health.
-But individual lifestyle is just one of several factors that influence your overall risk.
+But individual lifestyle is just one of several factors that influence your overall risk of heart disease.
 It can also be difficult to change basic habits once you've been diagnosed.
 It can sometimes help to make changes step by step.

-Anyone with CAD who has statutory health insurance in Germany can participate in a structured disease management program (DMP).
-These programs are meant to improve the quality of life of people who choose to be part of a DMP, and to help lower their risk of complications.
+Anyone with CAD who has statutory health insurance in Germany can participate in a structured disease management program (DMP, in German: strukturiertes Behandlungsprogramm).
+These programs aim to improve quality of life and ensure high-quality care.
+The best way to sign up for a DMP is by contacting your health insurer.

-Anderson L, Thompson DR, Oldridge N, Zwisler AD, Rees K et al. Exercise-based cardiac rehabilitation for coronary heart disease.
-Cochrane Database Sys Rev 2016; (1): CD001800.
+Anderson L, Thompson DR, Oldridge N, Zwisler A-D, Rees K, Martin N et al. Exercise-based cardiac rehabilitation for coronary heart disease.
+Cochrane Database Syst Rev 2016; (1): CD001800.

 IQWiG health information is written with the aim of helping